-As soon as ARIS receives the completed application packet from you, the file will undergo a detailed review by the Admissions Manager, along with members of our Senior Management Team (SMT); the, the Head of Primary/Secondary School and other members of the educational team, as believed appropriate.
+As soon as ARIS receives the completed application packet from you, the file will undergo a detailed review by the Admissions Manager, along with members of our Senior Management Team (SMT); the the Head of Primary/Secondary School and other members of the educational team, as believed appropriate.
 Each application is given careful consideration.
-We are looking for internationally minded families/candidates who are committed to the ARIS mission and aims.
-ARIS will make the determination if the individual(s) will benefit from the curriculum and if their qualities will make a positive contribution.
+We are looking for internationally-minded families/candidates who are committed to the ARIS mission and aims.
+ARIS will make the determination of the individual(s) will benefit from the curriculum and if their qualities will make a positive contribution.
 Some applicants will have additional entry requirements, please see our Admissions Policy

 Within two weeks of receiving a completed application packet, the Admissions Manager communicates the information regarding the next steps.
 Of course, this timing may be adjusted during peak admission seasons.
 However, communication is always open as the process moves forward.
 Please see our admission flowchart

 When the Admissions Manager has reached a decision, this is communicated to you via email.
 If your ward is accepted and we have a suitable space available, the school will arrange an admission assessment, where applicable, it will be carried out at school.
 In Secondary School, the assessment is cognitive.
 After the assessment is marked, you may be offered a place at the school with an official welcome letter.
 The Welcome letter will give you specific instructions on how to proceed.
 Applications are handled on a first-come first-served basis.
 Sometimes, we have a number of candidates competing for the same spot, and in such cases, some applicants, unfortunately, have to be offered spaces on the waiting list, in that event priority is given to siblings of current students in good standing.
 A child’s place on the waiting list is determined by the date the application is completed and all documentation and payments are received.